Jean-Allarmet de Brogny

-Jean-Allarmet de Brogny (1342 – 16 February 1426) was a French Cardinal.
+Jean-Allarmet de Brogny (1342 – 16 February 1426) was a French Cardinal who presided over the Council of Constance.

 Biography

 He was born in the hamlet of Brogny, now part of Annecy-le-Vieux in Savoy.

 Biographers are not agreed as to his parentage and real name.
 According to some, he belonged to a peasant family of Brogny, called Allarmet; others say he was descended from the d'Alouzier, a noble house in Comtat Venaissin.
 It is certain, however, that the future cardinal was a swineherd, when two monks, struck by his open disposition and thoughtful answers, took him with them to Geneva, and procured for him an education which was completed at the University of Avignon.
-Despite the friendship and the inducement of Marcossay, Bishop of Geneva, young Allarmet retired to the Chartreuse of Dijon, where his merits soon became widely known.
+Despite the friendship and the inducement of Guillaume de Marcossey, Bishop of Geneva, young Allarmet retired to the Dijon Charterhouse, where his merits soon became widely known.
 When Robert of Geneva was elected pope by the faction hostile to Pope Urban VI, Allarmet joined him at Avignon, either having been sent by the Duke of Burgundy or called by Robert himself.

-At Avignon favors were bestowed upon him in quick succession by the Avignon Pope Clement VII; the Bishopric of Viviers, in 1380, the dignity of Cardinal, in 1385, and shortly after, the exalted office of Chancellor of the Holy See.
-Robert's successor, Peter of Luna, who called himself Benedict XIII, sanctioned all these preferments and even promoted Allarmet from Viviers to Bishop of Ostia-Velletri, one of the suburbicarian dioceses.
+At Avignon favors were bestowed upon him in quick succession by the Avignon Pope Clement VII: the Bishopric of Viviers, in 1382, the dignity of Cardinal of Sant'Anastasia, in 1385, and in 1391 the exalted office of Chancellor of the Holy See.
+Robert's successor, Peter of Luna, who called himself Benedict XIII, sanctioned all these preferments and even promoted Allarmet from Viviers to Bishop of Ostia-Velletri, one of the suburbicarian dioceses, in 1405.
 There is no doubt that at that time Cardinal de Brogny, like Peter of Luxemburg and Vincent Ferrer, considered the French obedience as legitimate.
 However, as early as 1398, he had left Avignon.
 The elusive tactics of Gregory XII and Benedict XIII were met by him with more than a silent protest.
 He inaugurated the neutral party and brought about the Council of Pisa which resulted in the election of Pope Alexander V (1409).